“The single biggest problem in communication is the illusion that it has taken place.” -George Bernard Shaw

 When we are struggling or hurting in some way, it’s only natural to want the discomfort to stop immediately.
 During these painful moments of life, we can be vulnerable and seek to resolve important interpersonal matters through a quick fix.
 A commitment to the process of therapy can provide the appropriate guidance, in-depth healing, and repair of difficult intimate relationship struggles.

-In addition, there are times when couples therapy may be premature–meaning that there are potentially significant barriers to treatment which may require partners to seek individual therapy first for a period of time to address certain personal issues.
+As an aside, there are times when couples therapy may be premature–meaning that there are potentially significant barriers to treatment which may require partners to seek individual therapy first for a period of time to address certain personal issues.
 However, this is dependent on many factors and is evaluated on a case by case basis.
 It’s important that partners are in a place to be able to receive the benefits of therapy for their relationship.

 Building a more optimal intimacy…

 In therapy, there is sometimes a tendency to focus on resolving here and now conflicts rather than on addressing a big picture sense of fulfillment.
 However, in focusing on optimal intimacy and the underlying causes of distress, couples therapy can bring about much more meaningful and lasting change.
 Ideally, we are not just fixing a set of issues, but rather, we are creating a deeper sense of fulfillment between partners and in their individual lives.